Augmentations of Forman's Ricci Curvature and their Applications in Community Detection: Curvature gaps

-\textbf{\textit{Model networks:}} We study two network models with a predefined community structure: the SBM and the HBG.
+\textbf{\textit{Model networks:}} We study the previously introduced SBM and HBG models.
 The latter is particularly interesting because its lack of triangles means that $\AF{3}$ no longer augments the FRC.
 In this case, $\AF{4}$ is the first non-trivial augmentation.\\

 As discussed in Section \ref{sec:Definitions}, FRC should not be able to detect communities, which is confirmed by the very poor curvature gap observed in Table \ref{table:3} for both models.
 Similarly as expected, $\AF{3}$ performs poorly detecting communities in bipartite networks.
 This is also illustrated in Figure \ref{fig:hbg_curvature_gaps}.\\